code-kern-ai/bricks/generators/summarization/sumy_website_summarizer/README.md

-This brick module is using the sumy library from GitHub to summarize texts that were scraped from websites like wikipedia or blog articles. https://github.com/miso-belica/sumy
+This brick module is using the sumy library from GitHub to summarize texts that were scraped from websites like wikipedia or blog articles.
+It uses Latent Semantic Analysis to extract structures of the words and texts used to find relevant sentences.
+You can read more about the sumy libraray here: https://github.com/miso-belica/sumy